Amit88k/DSA/README.md

 ## Guidelines to contribute
 <pre>
-* Create a directory with your name in the respective problem directory.
+* Create a directory with your name in the respective week's problem directory.
-* Upload solution files in your directory in respective problem directory.
+* Upload solution files along with the screen shot of otput in your directory in respective week's problem directory.
 * Upload solution files with name of file that includes problem no. with extension of language you have used.
 * Practice uploading well commented code for others to easily understand.
 * Make sure whatever you do, you do in your own direcotry in respective problem and no other file/directory is deleted or tampered due to your submission.